foodfight/foodfight.github.com/source/_posts/2015-07-14-audit-mode-and-compliance.markdown

   - stevenmurawski
 ---

-Join the conversation in #foodfightshow on Freenode IRC or tweet us [@foodfightshow](https://twitter.com/foodfightshow).

-We are discussing Chef's Audit Mode, Analytics, and compliance.
-The broadcast will begin on [Friday, July 17, 2015 at 16:00:00 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?msg=Food+Fight+Show+94+-+Chef+Audit+Mode+%26+Compliance&iso=20150717T12&p1=1928&ah=1).
+Listen in as we discuss Chef's Audit Mode, Analytics, and compliance.

 # Watch Now